awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-max-instance-lifetime.md

-# Replacing Auto Scaling instances based on maximum instance lifetime<a name="asg-max-instance-lifetime"></a>
+# Replace Auto Scaling instances based on maximum instance lifetime<a name="asg-max-instance-lifetime"></a>

 The maximum instance lifetime specifies the maximum amount of time \(in seconds\) that an instance can be in service before it is terminated and replaced\.
 A common use case might be a requirement to replace your instances on a schedule because of internal security policies or external compliance controls\.